RustScript2025/RustScript/README.md

    python3 serve.py
    ```

+   The server includes hot reload, directory listing, file upload, HTTPS, and more.
+See [SERVE.md](docs/SERVE.md) for all features and options.

    **Important**: The `serve.py` script must be run from the RustScript root directory (where the `www` folder exists).

 3. **Open your browser:**